Cars brands and logos that start with L

 Locomobile Company of America Logo

-Locomobile Company of America is, as the name suggests, an American automobile manufacturing company.
+Locomobile Company of America is, as its name suggests, an American automobile manufacturer.
 It was founded in 1899 to produce self-propelled, steam-powered automobiles.
 Production began in Watertown, Massachusetts, from where the company moved to Bridgeport, Connecticut, in 1900.
 In 1903, the company began production of vehicles with internal combustion engines, among which the Locomobile Model 48 stands out for its qualities.
-The company sought to create affordable cars, achieving this through the small size of equipment.
+The company sought to create affordable cars by using smaller equipment.
 In 1922, the brand was bought by Durant Motors.

 Lola Cars